alexalexyang/basalt/README.md

 # Setup

-## Migration

-If we want to move to another Contentful space or to a new platform, we have to first export the content using Contentful CLI's [export](https://www.contentful.com/developers/docs/tutorials/cli/import-and-export/) methods.
-Thereafter, we can either use its import methods for another Contentful space, or, we can figure out how to import it into whatever platform of choice that we cannot prefigure now.

 ## Netlify build hook

 Remember to set up a [Netlify build hook](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks/) for Contentful so the site builds with every new entry.